knightmoves-learn/km__advanced-c-sharp__008-model-validation/README.md

 In `HomeEnergyApi/Models/HomeModel.cs`...

-- Covert type `Home` from a public record, to a public class
+- Convert type `Home` from a public record, to a public class
   - `Home` should contain 5 public properties.
     - `int Id`
     - `string OwnerLastName`
     - `string?
 StreetAddress`
     - `string?
 City`
     - `int?
-City`
+MonthlyElectricUsage`
   - `Home` should contain a public constructor taking one argument for each of its properties and assigning each of their values.
   - `Home.Id` and `Home.OwnerLastName` should be required fields.
   - `Home.StreetAddress` should require a maximum length of 40 characters.